GordienkoP/hello-github-actions/README.md

 This course will walk you through writing your first action and using it with a workflow file.

 **Ready to get started?
 Navigate to the first issue.**
 I don’t understand anything yet.
+I'm just learning.
+I don’t know English.